 After a week of relative warmth, Kieffer will fire up “Big Burnie,” his sugar shack’s hulking evaporator, and start cooking.
 “It doesn’t look that way yet, but it’ll be green everywhere soon, and once the trees bud, we’re done,” says Kieffer.
 “That’s it for the season.”

 That magical window—usually peaking in late March or early April—is ideal for visitors to witness maple production.
 On a private tour, Kieffer talked at length about vacuum pumps, gravity lines, and spiel size, and showed us the sustainable way to hammer a tap hole.
-Saint John’s annual, family-friendly Maple Syrup Festival (April 4) doesn’t require pre-booking, and attracts up to 1,500 attendees for maple-tapping, syrup-cooking demos, hot maple sundaes, and horsey rides.
+Saint John’s annual, family-friendly Maple Syrup Festival (expected to return in 2022) doesn’t require pre-booking, and attracts up to 1,500 attendees for maple-tapping, syrup-cooking demos, hot maple sundaes, and horsey rides.

 Beyond trickling trees, this idyllic corner of Stearns County has more to experience.
 On a guided tour of Saint John’s campus, Kieffer showed us the imposing Abbey Church of Saint John the Baptist.
 The architecturally polarizing cathedral was designed by the Bauhaus-schooled Marcel Breuer during the university’s boom years.
 Its Brutalist bones are made of austere concrete, but the kaleidoscopic wall of stained glass, designed by Polish painter and visionary art professor Bronislaw Bak, really stole our breath.
 Kieffer says the nearly 60-year-old cathedral needs $50 million in renovations, but we were too floored by its hard-edged, melodramatic beauty to notice.